hugo-toha/guides/content/posts/writing-posts/category/creating-category.md

 menu:
   sidebar:
     name: Deploy Site
-    identifier: deploy-site
+    identifier: getting-started
     weight: 300
 ---
 ```
 The meaning of each parameter in the above code block has been discussed earlier.
-Just, for the time being, keep in mind that we are going to create the category name as `deploy-site` that's why we included it as an identifier in this `_index.md` file but you can give any name you want.
+Just, for the time being, keep in mind that we are going to create the category name as `getting-started` that's why we included it as an identifier in this `_index.md` file but you can give any name you want.
 Next, we are going to create a markdown file called `github-pages.md` which will be our blog post file for this folder.
 Our `github-pages.md` includes the following lines:</br>

 ```
 ---